Corn Lab Instructions:

 Mendel's results and his principles or laws that were derived from them, for both mono

-and dihybrid crosses.
-Specifically, for each type of cross you should include an example of Mendel's crosses, his results, his conclusions and the Mendelian law that resulted.
+and dihybrid crosses and the respective test crosses.
+Specifically, for each type of cross you should include a description of Mendel's cross, his results (the phenotypic ratio) , his conclusions and the Mendelian law that resulted.
 Do not include biographical information on Mendel.
 Then state the purpose: the purpose of this exercise is to

 demonstrate the inheritance patterns that result from monohybrid and dihybrid